erikpukinskis/prototype-narrative-editor/README.md

       }
     }

-Heroku, a service that runs your software on their computers, looks at that and installs all the necessary files.
-They need something called a `Procfile` to tell them how to start the server:
+And we also need to tell the computer what it has to do to start the server.
+We do that in a `Procfile`:

     web: node server.js

+That just says when you want to start the web stuff, run the command "node server.js".

 the compiler
 ------------

+So that's all we need to start our server.
+But all of these goodies are locked away inside this README file you're looking at right now!

-So that's what the server needs to know, but all I've done so far is write this all out in this README.md file.
-In order to actuall get all of these files, we need to compile this narrative.
+In order to actually get usable copies of these files, we need to compile this narrative!

-We'll put the code for that in `compile.js`:
+We'll put the code for that in `compile.js`.
+It's a doozie.
+Don't worry about understanding it all just yet:

     var fs = require('fs');
     var exec = require('child_process').exec;